 Trojan horse as the constellation Argo Navis

-Because of its proximity to the Milky Way, or the celestial river, this constellation was known as “the boat” in both Vedic India and ancient Egypt.
-Scholars assume that the Greeks borrowed the idea from the Egyptians, somewhere around 1,000 BC.
+Due to its close proximity to the Milky Way, often referred to as the celestial river, the constellation Argo Navis was known as “the boat” in both Vedic India and ancient Egypt.
+Scholars speculate that the ancient Greeks likely adopted this concept from the Egyptians around 1,000 BC.

 Argo Navis and Sirius